 Determine If You Need to Take the Math Placement Test

-NOTE: All students participating in the Summer Bridge Scholars Program are required to take the math placement test.
+NOTE: All students participating in the Summer Bridge Scholars Program, regardless of major, are required to take the math placement test.

 Newly admitted students

 You do not need to take the math placement test if you meet any of the following criteria: